cosmos/cosmos-sdk/docs/architecture/adr-071-crypto-v2-multi-curve.md

 New Keyring:

 * Design a new Keyring interface with modular backends injection system to support hardware devices and cloud-based HSMs.
+This feature is optional and tied to complexity; if it proves too complex, it will be deferred to a future release as an enhancement.

 ## Proposed architecture

 ### Introduction

-In this section, we will first introduce the concept of a `CryptoProvider`, which serves as the main API of the new cryptographic architecture.
+In this section, we will first introduce the concept of a `CryptoProvider`, which serves as the main API.
 Following this, we will present the detailed components that make up the `CryptoProvider`.
 Lastly, we will introduce the storage and persistence layer, providing code snippets for each component to illustrate their implementation.

 #### Crypto Provider

-Here we introduce the concept of `CryptoProvider`.
-This interface acts as a centralized controller, encapsulating the APIs for the **signing**, **verifying** and **hashing** functionalities.
+This **interface** acts as a centralized controller, encapsulating the APIs for the **signing**, **verifying** and **hashing** functionalities.
 It acts as the main API with which the apps will interact with

-By abstracting the underlying cryptographic functionality, `CryptoProvider` enables a modular and extensible architecture, aka 'pluggable cryptography'.
+By abstracting the underlying cryptographic functionalities, `CryptoProvider` enables a modular and extensible architecture, aka 'pluggable cryptography'.
 It allows users to easily switch between different cryptographic implementations without impacting the rest of the system.

-The `CryptoProvider` interface includes getters for essential cryptographic functionalities and metadata:
+The `CryptoProvider` interface includes getters for essential cryptographic functionalities and its metadata:

 ```go